-Follow the steps listed below to achieve - in very little time - a high-quality, remastered, recording of, for example, and old, scratched LP record.
-More detailed features are described in the chapters that follow.
+Follow the steps listed below to achieve-in very little time-a high-quality, remastered, recording of, for example, and old, scratched LP record.
+More details are provided in the chapters that follow.

-- 1. Click the I button, enter a file name and start recording your new audio material. - 2.
+- 1. Click the material button, enter a file name and start recording your new audio material. - 2.
 Click the Load button to open the "Select Input File" menu.
 Select the WAV file that you want to process.
 The file you selected is loaded and its waveform is displayed in the Waveform window. - 3.
-Start playback with the button.
+Start playback with the start button.
 You should now hear the audio material and be able to view the level-control indicator.
 In the Analyzer window, the frequency profiles of the input and output signals are dynamically displayed as is the noise print.
-You can pause playback with the button and "rewind" back to the beginning of the clip by clicking IC.
-During playback, you can restart playback at any position you like simply by clicking the position in the Waveform window. - 4.
+You can pause playback with the start button and "rewind" back to the beginning of the clip by clicking should be button button in the Waveform window. - 4.
 If your recording contains sudden popping noises, use the Declick adjuster to try to filter them out. - 5.
-If your recording has humming or buzzing noises or, in the case of a recording from an LP record, a constant background crackling, use the Decrackle adjuster to filter it out. - 6.
-To reduce or remove noises such as tape static or constant LP surface noises, use the Denoiser feature by adjusting the threshold and reduction adjusters. - 7.
-To compare the original sound with the filtered signal, click the pypass button. - 8.
-Use the difference function to listen to the noise that has been filtered out. - 9.
-Adjust the volume slide so that the volume level never quite reaches the red range.
+If your recording has humming or buzzing noises or, in the case of a recording from an LP record, a constant background crackling, use the Decrackle adjuster to filter it out.

-- 10. Use the split button to clip off the extra audio material to the left of the current marker position. - 11.
-Click Save to save the remastered audio material to a new file.
-Saved files are in 16bit/44.1-kHz format. - 12.
+- 6. To reduce or remove noises such as tape static or constant LP surface noises, use the Denoiser feature by adjusting the threshold and reduction adjusters. - 7.
+To compare the original sound with the filtered signal, click the Nypass button. - 8.
+Use the 🔝 difference function to listen to the noise that has been filtered out. - 9.
+Adjust the volume slide so that the volume level never quite reaches the red range. - 10.
+Use the spit button to clip off the extra audio material to the left of the current marker position. - 11.
+Click Save to save the remastered audio material to a new file. - 12.
 Click Norm to optimize the loudness level of the audio material. - 13.
-If you click the C button, the current audio material is sent to the associated burning software as a new track.
-Simply repeat this step to instantly put together an audio CD, which you can then burn. - 14.
+If you click the determined button, the current audio material is sent to the associated burning software as a new track.
+Simply repeat this step to put together an audio CD instantly, which you can then burn. - 14.
 The functions of the parameters for the Descratcher and Denoiser features are described in the chapters entitled, Descratcher, Denoiser and Application Notes.